How to Calculate The Price For Your Homemade Candles

 I started this business by myself with less than $100 and now, only 8 months later, I’ve made a name for myself and my brand in St. Louis, I’ve sold my candles to dream companies like Greetabl and Kinder Beauty, and am celebrating win after win.
 The most recent being that I had my first month of $5,000 in revenue.

-Lauren Costanza from Los Angeles, California, USA started Bluminary over 1 year ago, a candle business.
+Lauren Costanza from Los Angeles, California, USA started Bluminary almost 2 years ago, a candle business.

 - Revenue: $500/ month